apple-fritter/flowmark/README.md

   subsequent indentation** and **when to split words and lines**, e.g. using a word splitter that won't break lines within HTML tags.

-- For simple (zero dependency) **regex-based sentence splitting**.
-Flowmark has the option to to use heuristics to break lines on sentences when reasonable, which is an underrated feature that can make diffs between versions of docs and on GitHub much more readable.
-(For an example of what this looks like, see the [Markdown source](https://github.com/jlevy/flowmark/blob/main/README.md?plain=1) of this readme file.)
+- Flowmark has the option to to use heuristics to break lines on sentences when reasonable, which is an underrated feature that can **make diffs on GitHub much more readable**.
+The the change may seem subtle but avoids having paragraphs reflow for very small edits, which does a lot to **minimize merge conflicts**.
+An example of what sentence-guided wrapping looks like, see the [Markdown source](https://github.com/jlevy/flowmark/blob/main/README.md?plain=1) of this readme file.)

+- Very, very simple and fast **regex-based sentence splitting**.
+This should work fine for many latin/Cyrillic langauges but it hasn't been tested on CJK.

 It aims to be small and simple and have only a few dependencies, currently only [`marko`](https://github.com/frostming/marko),